Drug Evaluation Committee 2008-17 Scope of External Committee Members - "Persons with No Conflict of Interest with the Investigator Site" (Part 2)

 This medical institution is a hospital affiliated with a certain company.
 An employee of the parent company serves as an external member of the clinical trial review committee of this medical institution.

-Article 28, Paragraph 1, Item 4 of the GCP states that "Of the committee members, those who do not have an interest in the medical institution must be included.
+Article 28, Paragraph 1, Item 4 of the GCP states that "a person who does not have an interest in the Investigator Site shall be added among the committee members.
 The medical institution is of the opinion that since the organization is separate, there is no problem with having this staff member as an external committee member.

 Share this page